 The Davis family bought the cottage in the 70’s but have been visiting Sandy Point since the early 1900’s when another family cottage in north Sandy Point was purchased.
 Eventually, a total of 4 cottages were all filled with family.

 You will also find an interesting old fireplace for a cozy fire if the evening turns chilly.
+Outside on the front patio, overlooking the ocean, is a granite firepit.
 Lots of firewood provided.

 The cottage comfortably sleeps 6 in beds.
-(The sleeper sofa in the living room can sleep 2 more, if needed..)
 It is completely furnished with knotty pine and wooden floors throughout the main floor.

 The cottage windows are screened and open easily.
-There are cordless phones with free long distance nation-wide and free internet access.
+There is a landline phone with free long distance nation-wide and free internet access.
 Throughout the cottage should be everything you need for a comfortable stay.
 Just be “nosy” and open every cabinet and drawer.
-You’ll find everything from band aids and bug spray to spices and zip lock bags…not to mention beach towels, toilet paper galore and lots of paper towels and coffee filters.
+You’ll find everything from band aids and bug spray to spices and zip lock bags…not to mention beach towels, toilet paper galore and lots of paper towels Dunkin Donuts (caf and decaf)coffee and coffee filters.
+Ever since buying a labeler I have nearly labeled everything!

 Bedroom #1 The Master Bedroom